 Jabra Elite Active 75t: Verdict

-While the industry has held the AirPods Pro to the highest standard, the Jabra Elite Active 75t is the new category leader.
+While the industry has held the AirPods Pro to the highest standard, the Jabra Elite Active 75t has shown and proved why it remains the true category leader.
 Audio is spacious and warm, delivering just the right amount of boom to kickstart your workouts without compromising the mids and highs.
 Battery life (both on a single charge and the charging case) is superior to all AirPods models.
 The extremely durable shell also reassures you that it’s going to take more than some severe environmental conditions to damage these buds.

 What about the AirPods Pro’s flawless iOS connectivity?
-The Elite Active 75t also has the wireless prowess to pair quickly with iOS and Android devices.
-And even with its newly announced features unavailable till Q2 2020, there is still plenty of functionality in the Sound+ app to appease feature mongers.
+The Elite Active 75t also has the wireless prowess to pair quickly with iOS and Android devices, plus the model offers its own wireless charging solution for an extra $30.

-Then there is the cheaper price point, which, when considering the Elite Active 75t’s overall performance, is a steal at $180.
-Neither the AirPods Pro ($249), nor the Powerbeats Pro (currently $200) is as financially rewarding.
+Then there is the cheaper price point, which, when considering the Elite Active 75t’s overall performance, is a steal at $200.
+The fact that Jabra developed a free over-the-air ANC update only adds to its value.
+Neither the AirPods Pro ($249), nor the Powerbeats Pro ($249) is as financially rewarding.